We all want our neighbourhoods to be safe and welcoming places to live.

 As separate maps:

-If you are found drinking alcohol in an alcohol prohibited area, you will be given a warning and the chance to stop drinking.
+If you're found drinking alcohol in an alcohol prohibited area, you will be given a warning and the chance to stop drinking.
 If you continue to drink in an alcohol prohibited area, your alcohol can be confiscated or tipped out.
-If you do not cooperate with NSW Police officers, you may receive a fine.
+If you don't cooperate with NSW Police officers, you may receive a fine.

 Alcohol-free zones are roads, footpaths or public car parks where it is illegal to consume alcohol 24 hours a day, seven days a week.

 - Hat Head (special event: 1 December–31 January)

 - South West Rocks CBD